WeCanCodeIT/columbus-2017-fall/exercises/cookie-orders.md

 ### Stretch Task
 - Try doing live adds, removals and updates to your order, you will need a loop and some user input

-### Stretchier Task
-- Specify a variety of cookie you want to remove and exactly how many boxes need to be removed (now you are dealing with 2 parameters(requirements))